liferay/liferay-docs/discover/portal/articles/100-content-sites/02-creating-a-site/04-page-templates.markdown

     you navigate to the page template.
 Feel free to disregard if we want to prioritize brevity.-->

-2. In the page template's edit tab/window <!-- toolbar?-->, click the *Add* button (![Add](../../../images/icon-add-app.png)) on the upper right and expand the *Applications* &rarr; *Collaboration* category.
+2. In the page template's edit toolbar click the *Add* button (![Add](../../../images/icon-add-app.png)) on the upper right and expand the *Applications* &rarr; *Collaboration* category.
 Add a Blogs portlet to the page template's right column.